 Well as sensations go they don't come bigger than this.
 I mentioned last week that the phenomenal first week sales notched up by Oasis would make prolonged success near the top of the charts difficult to sustain and so it has proved in quite dramatic fashion.
-The record industry was alerted to the possibility of an upset when midweek sales figures showed that Oasis had a lead at the top of less than 1,500 copies and despite a siege of press coverage and a controversial live performance on TV towards the end of the week, nothing could prevent the biggest band in the world from succumbing to the still quite astonishing sales of Puff Daddy's single.
+The record industry was alerted to the possibility of an upset when midweek sales figures showed that Oasis had a lead at the top of fewer than 1,500 copies and despite a siege of press coverage and a controversial live performance on TV towards the end of the week, nothing could prevent the biggest band in the world from succumbing to the still quite astonishing sales of Puff Daddy's single.
 After having already topped the charts for three weeks upon its release, the record reverses the slide to move back into pole position, the fourth record to perform the feat since 1993.
 I'll Be Missing You has now spent four weeks at the top, making it one of the most successful rap singles of all time, matching the total of Partners In Kryme's Turtle Power from 1990 and only just behind the six week stay of Snap's Rhythm Is A Dancer (which of course you could argue was a dance single with rapping rather than a genuine rap hit).
-Of course a great deal of fuss will be made of this unexpected turn of events, Oasis suddenly not the all-conquering force they apparantly were.
-This must, of course, be put in context, neither of their two previous Number One singles managed more than a week at the summit and in its brief moment of glory D'You Know What I Mean sold enough copies to be the fifth fastest selling single ever and enough to ensure it will be one of the biggest hits of the year.
+Of course, a great deal of fuss will be made of this unexpected turn of events, Oasis suddenly not the all-conquering force they apparently were.
+This must, of course, be put in context, neither of their two previous Number One singles managed more than a week at the summit and in its brief moment of glory D'You Know What I Mean sold enough copies to be the fifth fastest-selling single ever and enough to ensure it will be one of the biggest hits of the year.
 Nonetheless history will record that Oasis spent just one week at Number One and was deposed, not by a new release but by a previous chart-topping single that had been on sale for five weeks previously.

 2 D'YOU KNOW WHAT I MEAN (Oasis)

 Whilst their surprising deposition from the chart summit will come as a shock, Oasis can take some consolation from the fact that whatever happens from now on, their previous chart achievements have already secured them an enduring place in all-time chart history.
 Throughout the whole of last year, every Oasis single ever released was continually available, often in discounted deals on multiple purchases.
 The result was an almost continual presence in the lower reaches of the charts, barely a week went by when there weren't at least one and sometimes as many as six Oasis singles within the Top 75.
-Most of the time this went largely unnoticed, only once mid November did any break into the Top 40 and in one memorable week the band became the first for 15 years to chart as many as four Top 40 singles at once.
+Most of the time this went largely unnoticed, only once mid-November did any break into the Top 40 and in one memorable week the band became the first for 15 years to chart as many as four Top 40 singles at once.
 The result was that Oasis spent a total of 134 weeks on the singles chart during 1996.
 It is a feat which is almost unprecedented, the only acts to even come close to matching that total are Bill Haley and Elvis Presley who notched up 110 and 108 chart weeks in 1956 and 1957 respectively, and considering that in those days the chart was just 30 records long it is arguably all the more impressive.
 To put this feat in context just one last time, in 1991 REM had more weeks on chart than any other act - just 36.

 4 C U WHEN U GET THERE (Coolio featuring 40 Thevz)

 I would never ever want to pretend to be an expert on classical music which explains why my blind acceptance of the advice of others led to me incorrectly identifying the piece used by Coolio as the base for his latest chart hit.
-It is of course Pachelbel's 'Canon for strings and continuo', by no means the first time it has been used as the basis for a pop song.
-In 1990 The Farm had a Top Ten hit with Altogether Now which was based on the same famous theme.
+It is, of course, Pachelbel's 'Canon for strings and continuo', by no means the first time it has been used as the basis for a pop song.
+In 1990 The Farm had a Top Ten hit with All Together Now which was based on the same famous theme.
 Coolio thus becomes a rather unusual addition to the list of acts who have taken famous classical themes and used them to their own ends, alongside such famous examples as Barry Manilow for Could It Be Magic and Eric Carmen for All By Myself.

 5 FREE (Ultra Nate)